openmhealth/web-visualizations/README.md

 ### Further customizations

-After a chart has been constructed, but *before it is rendered*, you may choose to get the Plottable components and make further modifications that are not afforded by the constructor's `options` parameter.
+After a chart has been constructed, but *before it is rendered*, you may choose to get the Plottable components and make further modifications that are not afforded by the constructor's `settings` parameter.
 Get the Plottable components, modify them, and render the chart as follows:

 ```javascript